Provide Audio Description or a Text Alternative for Prerecorded Video

 color: #1d4ed8;

-- 2. Check for either an audio description track (<track kind="descriptions">) or a descriptive text alternative.
+- 2. Verify an audio description track or full text alternative exists for each.

 Trusted by organizations across Europe working toward WCAG and EAA conformance